pubnub/pubnub-mcp-server/resources/sdk_docs/unity_message-actions.md

 # Message Actions API for Unity SDK

-Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
-Clients subscribe to a channel to receive message action events.
-Past message actions can be fetched from Message Persistence, either independently or alongside original messages.
+Use Message Actions to add/remove metadata on published messages (for reactions, receipts, confirmations, custom data).
+Subscribe to a channel to receive action events.
+Fetch past actions from Message Persistence alone or when fetching messages.

-- Reactions: "Message Reactions" is a specific use of Message Actions for emoji/social reactions.
+- Reactions: Using Message Actions for emoji/social reactions.
-- Message Actions vs. Reactions: Message Actions is the low-level, flexible API for arbitrary metadata; Message Reactions refers to using it for emoji reactions.
-In PubNub Core and Chat SDKs, this same API may be referred to as Message Reactions.
+- Message Actions vs. Message Reactions: Same underlying API; “Message Reactions” refers to the emoji use case in Core/Chat SDKs.

 ## Add message action

 Requires Message Persistence enabled for your key in the Admin Portal.

 Add an action to a published message.
-The response includes the added action.
+Response includes the added action.

 ### Method(s)